almet/notmyidea/content/dev/carto-forms.rst

 In my opinion, Google forms is missing two important things: first, it's not open-source, so it's not possible to hack it or even to run it on your own server.
-Second, it doesn't really know how to deal with geographic data, and there isn't any way to filter the information more than in a spreadshit.
+Second, it doesn't really know how to deal with geographic data, and there is no way to filter the information more than in a spreadsheet.

-I knew that Mathieu would be interested in this, so I started a discussion with him on IRC and we refined the details of the project and its objectives.
+I knew that `Mathieu`_ and some folks at `Makina Corpus`_  would be interested in this, so I started a discussion with him on IRC and we refined the details of the project and its objectives.

 Some use cases
 ==============